timm/tested/docs/onExplain.md

 [ [code](/src/xpln.lua) | [required output](/etc/out/xpln.out) ]

 _If you cannot – in the long run – tell everyone what you have been doing, your doing has been worthless._
-— Erwin Schrödinger
+- Erwin Schrödinger

 _A theory that you can't explain to a bartender is probably no damn good_
 -  Ernst Rutherford

 For some good clean fun, have a read about explanation and sewer control [^malt21].
+- Offers a very practical example of how explanation can be used in modern SE.

 [^malt21]: [XAI Tools in the Public Sector: A Case Study on Predicting Combined Sewer Overflows](https://www.evernote.com/shard/s14/sh/25f4e214-e798-4fea-b978-e70426adb942/c17a39dbe423d1ec88dec8c7633ba365)
 Nicholas Maltbie, Nan Niu, Matthew Van Doren, and Reese Johnson.
 2021.